vburckhardt/terraform-ibm-landing-zone/README.md

 - [OCP pattern input variables](./patterns/roks/variables.tf)
 - [Mixed pattern input variables](./patterns/mixed/variables.tf)

-Terraform offers multiple methods for setting input variables.
-For further information, consult the [Input Variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables) section in the Terraform language documentation.
+Terraform provides multiple ways to set input variables.
+For more information, refer to the [Input Variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables) section in the Terraform language documentation.

 For example, you can add more VPCs by adding the name of the new VPC to the `vpcs` variable in the `variables.tf` file in your patterns directory.